aryn-ai/sycamore/docs/source/sycamore/connectors/opensearch.md

 - `os_client_args`: Keyword parameters that are passed to the opensearch-py OpenSearch client constructor.
 - `index_name`: The name of the OpenSearch index into which to load this DocSet.
 - `index_settings`: Settings and mappings to pass when creating a new index.
-Specified as a Python dict corresponding to the JSON paramters taken by the OpenSearch CreateIndex API: https://opensearch.org/docs/latest/api-reference/index-apis/create-index/
+Specified as a Python dict corresponding to the JSON paramters taken by the OpenSearch CreateIndex API, more information is given [here](https://opensearch.org/docs/latest/api-reference/index-apis/create-index/).
 - `execute`: (optional, default=`True`) Whether to execute this sycamore pipeline now, or return a docset to add more transforms.

 To write a docset to the OpenSearch index run by the Docker compose above, we can write the following: